 Also, remember if you have W-2 income withholding tax or if you have income from self-employment then you have to file.

 Even when you’re required to file a return, you may be able to reduce or eliminate your U.S. taxes, thanks to exclusions and deductions, and the tax credit you get for any foreign taxes you’ve paid.
 The housing exclusion and deduction are living expenses above $39.16 per day for 2017.
 The Foreign Earned Income Exclusion is $102,100 for 2017 and $104,100 for 2018.

 Legal ways to zero out taxes

 Fortunately, there are also deductions from gross income that you can take.
 See section 911 of the tax code for these.
 You can also deduct foreign housing costs that you paid, or that were paid on your behalf, which are above the base amount.
-You need to file these items on for 2555 or form 2555 EZ.
-According to the IRS, it’s important to file these forms even if you’ve earned less than the amount you’re allowed to exclude.
+You need to file these items on Form 2555 or Form 2555 EZ.
+According to the IRS, it’s important to file these forms, even if you’ve earned less than the amount you’re allowed to exclude.

-U.S. citizens and long-term permanent residents can also take a credit for taxes paid to a foreign government.
+U.S. citizens and long-term permanent residents can also take a credit for income taxes paid to a foreign government.
 This credit is explained in section 901 of the income tax code.
-You report the tax credit on form 1116.
+You report the tax credit on Form 1116.

 Almost half of those filing non-resident tax returns show no tax liability because of these two codes, Sections 901 and 911.

 If you’re self-employed and no foreign social security is being withheld from your earnings, you must file a Schedule C with you U.S. tax return and pay U.S. self-employment tax on your net earnings (that is, after deduction your expenses).
 The Self-employment tax is 15.3%.
 It is not reduced by the foreign earned income exclusion or by foreign tax credits.